edubart/nelua-lang/docs/pages/overview.md

 ```

 The case expression can only contain integral expressions known at compile time.
 The
-compiler can genera more optimized code when using a switch instead of an if for integers.
+compiler can generate more optimized code when using a switch instead of an if for integers.

 ### Do